My name is Michael Roman-John Koscielniak.

 I am a PhD Candidate in Urban & Regional Planning at the University of Michigan.

-I completed my undergrad studies in 2008 at the University of Missouri-Columbia where I authored a thesis on radical political movements against austerity and decline.
-I completed my masters at Washington University in St Louis in 2011 where I parked myself at the intersection of urban policy and urban design, specifically making sense of demolition practice in St. Louis, MO and East St. Louis, IL.
+I completed my undergrad studies in 2008 at the University of Missouri-Columbia where I authored a thesis on 1960s radical political movements against austerity and decline.
+I completed my masters degree at Washington University in St Louis in 2011 where I placed myself at the intersection of urban policy and urban design, specifically making sense of demolition processes in St. Louis, MO and East St. Louis, IL.
 I have worked professionally on a variety of demolition, housing, and planning projects across the United States.

 I enrolled at the University of Michigan since 2013.
 I anticipate finishing my dissertation in January 2019.
+My dissertation is Ground Forces: Demolition, Dirt, and the Geography of Decline-as-Urbanization in Detroit, MI.
 I will be seeking a tenure-track or postdoctoral research position in the United States within geography, urban studies, or planning.
 I am available for guest lectures on decline, austerity, demolition, Rust Belt political-economy, and urbanization.
 I have identified a tentative post-graduation research agenda interrogating the relationship between the urban “fringe economy” (Alternative Financial Services) and decline-as-urbanization.
+I will investigate how these ubiquitous predatory services establish the conditions and constitute the foundation for decline through continuous plunder of inhabitant resources.
+I am interested in the ways critical attention to “plunder industries” can challenge the wisdom associating the creative or artisan economy with urban change.

 I have a CV available upon request.
 Ask me for it if you’re interested in what I’m working on these days (maybe you can help me through it).